danifus/django-override-storage/README.rst

         @override_storage(LocMemStorage())
         def test_method_decorator(self):
             # You can also specify to replace all storage backends with a
             # storage instance of your choosing.
+Depending on the storage type,
+            # this could mean all writes will persist for the life of the
+            # instance.
+This does not really matter if you wanted to pass in a
+            # FileSystemStorage instance as those writes will be persisted
+            # regardless.
             ...

+        @override_storage(LocMemStorage)
+        def test_method_decorator(self):
+            # Passing in a class will create a new instance for every field,
+            # for every test.

         @override_storage()
         def test_method_decorator(self):